alexrudnick/dissertation/BURNDOWN.md

   * learn how to train doc2vec
     * DONE-ish understand the doc2vec paper (cited in dissertation)
     * DONE learn how to train doc2vec from Spanish wikipedia!!
-    * be able to load up saved models and turn inferred document vectors into features for classification
+    * DONE be able to load up saved models
+    * ... and turn inferred document vectors into features for classification

 The important thing to think about here is the "one hot" representation -- are our symbolic features like "the word on the left was 'dog' " getting turned into